borodark/ie7860/README.md

 The 3 layer `16-32-16` network performs much better and does not collapse on 64 epocs.

-Manual design of NN is a tedious and time consuming process that requires knowladge and some lack.
+Manual design of NN is a tedious and time consuming process that requires knowledge and some lack.
 Let's explore the capabilities of [https://scikit-optimize.github.io/](https://scikit-optimize.github.io/)